ultravideo/uvgComm/FEATURES.md

 ## Media

-For media processing, Kvazzup has implemented a filter graph where each filter modifies to media data in a desirable way.
+For media processing, uvgComm has implemented a filter graph where each filter modifies to media data in a desirable way.

 ### HEVC codec for video

-Kvazzup uses [Kvazaar](https://github.com/ultravideo/kvazaar) HEVC encoder to encode the video, uvgRTP to deliver it and [OpenHEVC](https://github.com/OpenHEVC/openHEVC) HEVC decoder to decode it.
+uvgComm uses [Kvazaar](https://github.com/ultravideo/kvazaar) HEVC encoder to encode the video, uvgRTP to deliver it and [OpenHEVC](https://github.com/OpenHEVC/openHEVC) HEVC decoder to decode it.

 ### Opus codec for audio